cuboulder-MSD/digColl_tdaCockerell/README.md

 URI for the description.
 ### Date
 Date the item was created and issued.

+Dates ranges from the 1900s-1940s
 ### DateLink
 URI for the Date.
 ### Type
 DCMI Type of the item.

-Type terms for this collection include: Text; MovingImage
+Type terms for this collection include: [Text](http://purl.org/dc/dcmitype/Text); [MovingImage](http://purl.org/dc/dcmitype/MovingImage)
 ### TypeLink
 URI for the DCMI Type.
 ### Format
+Standard that indicates the nature and format of a document, file, or assortment of bytes.
+The [Internet Assigned Numbers Authority (IANA)](https://www.iana.org/assignments/media-types/media-types.xhtml) is responsible for all official MIME.

+Media type(s) in this collection: video/mp4;

-Format of the item, using the vocabulary of the [Getty Art & Architectural Thesaurus](http://vocab.getty.edu/aat).
-Format terms frequently seen in the collection include: letters (correspondence); motion pictures (visual works)
+Also, format of the item, using the vocabulary of the [Getty Art & Architectural Thesaurus](http://vocab.getty.edu/aat).

+Format terms frequently seen in the collection include: [letters (correspondence)](http://vocab.getty.edu/aat/300026879); [motion pictures (visual works)](http://vocab.getty.edu/aat/300136900)
 ### FormatLink
 URI for the AAT Format.
 ### Coverage
 Geographic location(s) relevant to the item are listed and controlled.

-Some coverage terms used in the collection include: Florissant Fossil Beds National Monument (Colo.)
+Common coverage terms used in the collection include: [Florissant Fossil Beds National Monument (Colo.)](http://id.loc.gov/authorities/subjects/sh2004003365); [Colorado--Boulder](http://id.worldcat.org/fast/1206092)
 ### CoverageLink
 URI for the Geographic location(s)
 ### Subject
 Library of Congress Subject Headings (LCSH) relevant to the item.

 Frequently used headings include: [Naturalists--Colorado](http://id.loc.gov/authorities/subjects/sh85090273); [Paleontology--Colorado--Teller County](http://id.loc.gov/authorities/subjects/sh85097123)
 ### SubjectLink
 URI for the LCSH.
 ### Identifier
 Identifier for the item.
 Typically the file name.

 Example: narv_cockerellFlorissant_001_019_001.pdf
 ### IdentifierLink
 Linking information for the Identifier.
 ### Identifier ARK